LeoToso/LeoToso.github.io/_pages/about.md

 Teaching
 ------

 <b>In Fall 2025 I'll be serving as the instructor of Convex Optimization (E4650) at Columbia University</b>.
-Over the past few years I served as a head TA for:
+Over the past few years I have also served as a head TA for:

 <ul>
 <li>  Convex Optimization, Fall 2022 and 2023, Columbia University. </li>